 There is no one single measure that defines the Board's risk appetite, but rather, a framework through which the Board has set overarching parameters within which the business is managed and performance monitored.
 The Board's Statement of Risk Appetite is expressed to reflect the strategy, overall objectives and business plans of the Society and is linked to the core elements of the business.
-Adherence to the Board appetite is monitored on a quarterly basis through structured KPIs and early warning indicators reported to the Prudential and Conduct Risk Committees.
+Adherence to the Board appetite is monitored on a daily to monthly basis and reported to Board on a monthly basis.